DmitriiGoro/Thomason_algorithm_lollipop/docs/index.md

 Welcome to the documentation for **ThomasonAlgorithm.Core**, a .NET library for analyzing cubic graphs using Thomason's algorithm.

 ## Overview
-ThomasonAlgorithm.Core is a .NET library focused on the generation and analysis of cubic graphs—graphs where each vertex has degree 3.
-At its core, the library provides tools for experimenting with Thomason's algorithm, particularly for discovering second Hamiltonian cycles using techniques like the Lollipop Algorithm.
+ThomasonAlgorithm.Core is a .NET library designed for the analysis of Hamiltonian cubic graphs (3-regular graphs containing at least one Hamiltonian cycle) with a focus on Thomason's algorithmic approaches.
+The library specializes in graphs where:

+The primary Hamiltonian cycle follows a sequential path:
+0 → 1 → 2 → ... → n-1 → 0
+(where n is the number of vertices).

+Cubic constraints are enforced: every vertex has exactly three edges.

 Key features include: